 If you experience pain or straining across your belly, in your pelvis or pubic bone, stop the movement, rest and reassess.
 Don’t push through pain just for a workout; I promise it is not worth it.
 For example, lunges often become uncomfortable for those experiencing pubic symphysis pain (aka lightning crotch).
 Instead of powering through, check-in with your body: do squats feel okay?
 Would active recovery be a better choice for today?
 You have options!

 There’s a fine line between working hard and overdoing it.
 If you were particularly active before pregnancy, you may notice you tire more easily.
 That is okay!
 You should be able to say one complete sentence in one breath while exercising.
 If you’re winded to the point this feels impossible, slow down or stop to let your heart rate come down.
 Training can be demanding, but it shouldn’t challenge your stability.
 The risk of falling is not worth it.
 If you experience dizziness while laying on your back, try the movement on an incline bench, if appropriate, or seated.

 During pregnancy the relationship to exercise naturally shifts, it’s no longer about training for a competition or a race.
 It may be about remaining connected to your ever evolving sense of self, feeling strong in preparation for birth and recovery, or a more complex combination.
 These prenatal exercise tips are a great starting point, but if you’re struggling to know how to move and fuel your body in a way that feels great for you, you need Prenatal Power!

-This online program has more than 12 weeks of prenatal workouts appropriate for any fitness level, 18 exclusive recipes, a fertile foundations nutrition & lifestyle guide and an online support community where you can connect with other mamas, ask questions, and feel supported through your motherhood adventure.
+This online program has 40 weeks of prenatal workouts appropriate for any fitness level, 75+ recipes, trimester meal plans, a fertile foundations nutrition & lifestyle guide and an online support community where you can connect with other mamas, ask questions, and feel supported through your motherhood adventure.